Officers & Board Members

 She joined De La Rue in 1988 as a graduate trainee and has held a variety of positions across the Group of companies during her career, including Sales, Strategy, Corporate Development, Human Resources, Marketing, Operations and General Management.

 Ruth has lived and worked in Mexico, Colombia, Spain and the Far East and speaks Spanish, Portuguese and French.
-She is a Director of De La Rue Kenya, a joint venture between De La Rue and the Government of Kenya.

 Stefan Hardt